Evidence of ability is the ripples in time produced from its inception. effects are measured by people touched throughout eturnity.

 “That would have made my job a lot easier, but nope, I went upriver to the flats.
 Up near the burial grounds, and shell mounds.
 It was the worst I’ve ever seen.”

 “Bayler took a deep breath and let out a sigh.
-“That’s sayin’ a lot, after what we saw in the service.”
+“That’s sayin’ a lot, after what we both seen in the service.”

 “Yea, it was really bad; they used the shell mounds to scavenge what they wanted from the gators then left the carcasses to rot.
-And it wasn’t just gators, waterfowl were slaughtered as well for their feathers.
+And it wasn’t just gators, there were at least twelve buck carcasses, skinned and headed.
 I’m fairly sure they’re doing it at night, and possibly using silencers since nobody has heard anything.”

-“If they try to sell the heads or feet anywhere in the US, they will need an active license, and each head has a serial number that has to be placed on the head by the taxidermist when its prepared.”
+“If they try to sell the heads or feet anywhere in the US, they will need an active license, and each head has a serial number that has to be placed on the head by the taxidermist when its prepared, but that only covers legal trade.”

 Bayler nodded, “What about fake numbers and such?”